privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 ### Use randomly generated passwords

-==You should **never** rely on yourself to come up with a good password.== You should use randomly generated passwords or [diceware passphrases](#diceware) with sufficient entropy to protect your accounts and devices.
+==You should **never** rely on yourself to come up with a good password.== We recommend using randomly generated passwords or [diceware passphrases](#diceware) with sufficient entropy to protect your accounts and devices.

 All of our [recommended password managers](../passwords.md) include a built-in password generator that you can use.